 I love pasta.
 Like LOVE it.
 Alfredo has been my favorite sauce forever.
 So when I first started cooking from scratch this was one of the first recipes I worked on.
 It’s been a family favorite ever since.
 I make it about once a month.
 And it cooks up fast so it’s a great last min meal when I’m short on time.

 It’s actually not considered “true” alfredo because I start with the butter/flour roux mixture to keep it together and thicken it.
 It’s def an Americanized Alfredo, but I like it better than the traditional recipe because the butter and Parmesan doesn’t separate and you can make it as a sauce vs with pasta so you can use it for other recipes.
 We’ll make chicken alfredo one night and then later that week do our Alfredo Pizza or Alfredo Roll ups.
-Also it reheats beautifully!!
+It’s also my favorite dipping sauce for my parmesan breadsticks!

 - 1/3 C butter